Image: Matt Anderson Photography/Getty

 It’s hard to narrow down a Caribbean bucket list due to the plethora of activities on each island.

-If you’re looking for unforgettable experiences in nature, spend a day exploring the spectacular Dunn’s River Falls in Jamaica, snorkelling on the sandbars of Stingray City in the Grand Caymans, and swim with pigs on the uninhabited island of Big Major Cay in the Exumas.
-Hike Gros Piton or zip-line through the rainforest on St Lucia or go early-morning horse riding along the beach.
+If you’re looking for special experiences in nature, spend a day exploring the spectacular Dunn’s River Falls in Jamaica, snorkelling on the sandbars of Stingray City in the Grand Caymans, and swim with pigs on the uninhabited island of Big Major Cay in the Exumas.
+Hike Gros Piton or zip-line through the rainforest on Saint Lucia, or go early-morning horse riding along the beach.

-Water-lovers can take an Atlantis Adventures submarine tour in Aruba, night dive during a full moon on Curaçao or learn to sail on the British Virgin Islands.
+As welll as the ever-popular snorkelling and scuba diving, water-lovers can night dive during a full moon on Curaçao or learn to sail on the British Virgin Islands.

 Image: Angello Cavalli/Robert Harding/Getty

 To wash it all down, don’t miss Mount Gay Rum Visitor Centre in Barbados – the oldest rum distillery in the world – and the coffee estates on Jamaica’s Blue Mountains.
-Soggy Dollar Bar on Jost Van Dyke, reached only by swimming, lives up to its legendary reputation.
+Soggy Dollar Bar on Jost Van Dyke in the BVIs, reached only by swimming, lives up to its legendary reputation.

 Where to Stay in the Caribbean